AesaraB/contextual-wiktionary/readme.md

 To try it, clone or download the repository and head to about:debugging.
 Load the manifest.json as temporary addon.

-Unlicence -d.
+Unlicence'd.
 Icons are from Wiktionary/Wikipedia and licensed under ????